Scaling Relations in the Phase-Space Structure of Dark Matter Haloes: Application of Scaling Relations to Individual Haloes and Comparison with other Approximations

 \subsection{Comparison of Results for NFW Profile}

 As discussed above, applying the numerical scaling relations requires $\rmax(E)$ from the simulated potential and the parameters of the best-fit NFW profile for a halo.
 It is interesting to examine the results from the scaling relations with $\rmax(E)$ from the potential of the best-fit NFW profile instead.
 We refer to these results as obtained from ``NFW scaling relations'' and show them for the 8 representative haloes in Figs.~\ref{fig:dmde} and \ref{fig:fe}.
-For our entire sample of 79 haloes, we find that the average rms deviations are $\delta_{\log(dM/dE)}=0.06$ over $E\in[\Phi(0.05\rvir),\Phi(\rvir)]$ and $\delta_{\log f(E)}=0.08$ over $E\in[\Phi(0.05\rvir),\Phi(2.5\rvir)]$ (see Tabel~\ref{tab:error}).
-However, significant deviations occur for $E<\Phi(0.05\rvir)$ when the NFW potential differs significantly from the simulated one at $r<0.05\rvir$ (see haloes with large values of $\Phi_{\rm diff}(0)=\Phi_{\rm NFW}(0)-\Phi(0)$ in Figs.~\ref{fig:dmde} and \ref{fig:fe}).
+For our entire sample of 79 haloes, we find that the average rms deviations are $\delta_{\log(dM/dE)}=0.06$ over $E\in[\Phi(0.05\rvir),\Phi(\rvir)]$ and $\delta_{\log f(E)}=0.08$ over $E\in[\Phi(0.05\rvir),\Phi(2.5\rvir)]$ (see Table~\ref{tab:error}).
+However, significant deviations occur for $E<\Phi(0.05\rvir)$ when the NFW potential differs significantly from the simulated one at $r<0.05\rvir$ [see haloes with large values of $\Phi_{\rm diff}(0)=\Phi_{\rm NFW}(0)-\Phi(0)$ in Figs.~\ref{fig:dmde} and \ref{fig:fe}].
+Because $\rmax(E)$ is calculated from the potential, the difference in the potential between the NFW profile and the simulated halo results in different quality for the fits based on $\rmax(E)$.

 As shown in \cite{Gross:2024dsw}, the energy distribution and DF for a simulated halo can be described by those for the best-fit NFW profile to good approximation, but those NFW exact results have the same deficiency as the NFW scaling relations when the NFW potential differs significantly from the simulated one at $r<0.05\rvir$.
-For our entire sample of 79 haloes, we find that the average rms deviations for the NFW exact results are $\delta_{\log(dM/dE)}=0.06$ over $E\in[\Phi(0.05\rvir),\Phi(\rvir)]$ and $\delta_{\log f(E)}=0.12$ over $E\in[\Phi(0.05\rvir),\Phi(2.5\rvir)]$ (see Tabel~\ref{tab:error}).
-So the NFW exact result for the DF is somewhat worse than the NFW scaling relation, while both approximations are comparable in the fit quality of the energy distribution (see Tabel~\ref{tab:error}).
+For our entire sample of 79 haloes, we find that the average rms deviations for the NFW exact results are $\delta_{\log(dM/dE)}=0.06$ over $E\in[\Phi(0.05\rvir),\Phi(\rvir)]$ and $\delta_{\log f(E)}=0.12$ over $E\in[\Phi(0.05\rvir),\Phi(2.5\rvir)]$ (see Table~\ref{tab:error}).
+So the NFW exact result for the DF is somewhat worse than the NFW scaling relation (see below), while both approximations are comparable in the fit quality of the energy distribution (see Table~\ref{tab:error}).

 For a direct comparison of the NFW exact results and scaling relations, we consider a general NFW profile that extends to infinite radius, and show both sets of results in terms of $(dM/dE)G/\rs$ and $f(E)G\vs\rs^2$ as functions of $\rmax(E)/\rs$ in Fig.~\ref{fig:nfw}.
 The applicable ranges for the NFW scaling relations are $\rmax(E)\in[0.02\rvir,\rvir]$ for $dM/dE$ and $[0.05\rvir,2.5\rvir]$ for $f(E)$, which are indicated by the blue (red) vertical lines for $c=\rvir/\rs=4$ (15) representing the low (high) end of halo concentrations in our sample.
 When averaged over uniform logarithmic spacing of $\rmax(E)/\rs$ across these ranges, the rms deviations between the NFW exact results and scaling relations are $\delta_{\log[(dM/dE)G/\rs]}=0.05$ (0.05) and $\delta_{\log[f(E)G\vs\rs^2]}=0.07$ (0.04) for $c=4$ (15).
 In view of such small deviations and considering that the NFW exact results require a rather complicated procedure to obtain the DF from the density profile through Eq.~(\ref{eq:eddington}) while the NFW scaling relations only require inversion of the NFW potential to obtain $\rmax(E)$, we recommend the latter as an efficient method to approximate the energy distributions and DFs of haloes.
 This recommendation is also supported by the results in Table~\ref{tab:error}.